coderamen666/srd-v3.5-md/epic/epic-spells.md

 abilities, spells, and spell-like abilities, but not supernatural abilities.
 They assume the physical characteristics of frogs, including natural size and Strength, Dexterity, and Constitution scores.
 (Use the statistics for the toad.)
-All the creatures' equipment drops to the ground upon transformation.
+All the creatures’ equipment drops to the ground upon transformation.

 ## Momento Mori